bcgsc/SSAKE/readme.md

 ###What's new in v3.8.3 ?
 ----------------------

 Included tie-breaker option (-q) when determining consensus from equal-coverage bases.
 When set (-q 1), the parameter r is overridden.
-Note that even though a "random" base is chosen in such situations, SSAKE will only extend contigs in cases where there is read supportover the chosen base.
+Note that even though a "random" base is chosen in such situations, SSAKE will only extend contigs in cases where there is read support over the chosen base.
 Included option to ignore reads making up the consensus base extension (-y).

 ###What's new in v3.8.2 ?